atatgroundforcesi/Runner/README.md

 Automate Installation of Programms on Windows Systems with Powershell

 ## Pyton Installer
-### Version 0.1
-Install your Python Environment with Powershell python_runner.ps1 If you want you can add also install pip with this Installer too

-- Open your Editor to modify the Script
-> change variables if needed
-- Save and Exceute
-> Maybe Powershell Exceution Policy is not Administrator Script will Failing.
-> Be sure to execute it as administrator

-### Version 0.2
+### Version Beta
-> In Progress, not availbale right now

-For Version 0.2 No Longer Configuration in Script will be needed.
+No Longer Configuration in Script will be needed.
 Configure your Installation with XML File.

+Beta Version is Recommended for Using it Temporary.
+No Changes at the Environment of the System will be made.

-### How To Use with XML in 4 Steps (Short) ?
+### How To Use with Beta in 4 Steps (Short) ?

 1. Execute Setup.1 Script as Adminstrator with Powershell